AdaCore/spark2014/docs/lrm/source/introduction.rst

 --------------------------

 The aim of this draft of the document is to fully define the main features of the |SPARK| language.
 Subsequent updates for release 1 of the tools are only expected to fix problems arising during implementation of the tools and correct any errors in the document.

-There are some areas where there is currently significant discussion (i.e.
+There are two areas of the language where there is on-going significant discussion and so are likely to change.
+These areas are "Externals" and "Refined_Pre and Refined_Post".
-"External" and refined pre/post).